rinshu2510/shopKart/README.md

 # review given by the users of the product

 ![Screenshot (1633)](https://github.com/rinshu2510/shopKart/assets/65297197/4f78cc5c-bbb3-4367-8e49-703087546eef)
-# user can go to the card page after adding the product into the cart by using speedial
+# user can go to the cart page after adding the product into the cart by using speedial

 ![Screenshot (1634)](https://github.com/rinshu2510/shopKart/assets/65297197/095d8fb4-ad4d-4e5c-8fa2-885e0c0403b0)
 # cart page where user can remove, add more quantity of the product and checkout to buy the product